cloudmesh-community/fa18-516-29/project-report/report.md

    [INFO] Diagnostics: No space available in any of the local directories.

-   To resolve this issue,find the filesystem to which hadoop.temp.dir is mapped to:
+    1. To resolve this issue,find the filesystem to which hadoop.temp.dir is mapped to by thr below command: df /home/ubuntu/hadoop_home/hadoop-2.9.1/hadoop_tmp This will show the below ext4 filesystem:

-    ```
-    df /home/ubuntu/hadoop_home/hadoop-2.9.1/hadoop_tmp

-    will show the below ext4 filesystem:
          /dev/xvda1

-     df -h will show the space available in the above file system.If it is nearly full,then take more volume for the EC2
-     instances by following the below steps:
+    2. df -h will show the space available in the above file system.If it is nearly full,then take more volume for the EC2 instances by following the below steps:

-    1.On the left side in Elastic Block Store,go to Volumes.Add the number of volumne required(another 8GB) to all the instances.
+    3. On the left side in Elastic Block Store,go to Volumes.Add the number of volumne required(another 8GB) to all the instances.
           All this will be mapped to the drive /dev/xvda.

-    2.Login to putty of the machines and run lsblk.This will show something like below:
-           xvda    202:0    0   16G  0 disk
+    4. Login to putty of the machines and run lsblk.This will show something like below: xvda    202:0    0   16G  0 disk
             └─xvda1 202:1    0   8G  0 part /

-    3. Increase the partition size of xvda1
-            growpart /dev/xvda 1
+    5. Increase the partition size of xvda1 growpart /dev/xvda 1

-    4. Resize the filesystem:
+    6. Resize the filesystem:
            resize2fs /dev/xvda1

-    5. Do lsblk and confirm the partition size.It should be something like below:
-           xvda    202:0    0   16G  0 disk
+    7. Do lsblk and confirm the partition size.It should be something like below: xvda    202:0    0   16G  0 disk
             └─xvda1 202:1    0   16G  0 part /

-    6. Do df -h and confirm that the space allocated to the filesystem /dev/xvda1 is increased by 8GB.
+    8. Do df -h and confirm that the space allocated to the filesystem /dev/xvda1 is increased by 8GB.

     ![Adding Volumes in EC2 instances ](images/Adding_volumes.png){#fig:Adding volume to EC2 instances}